mankenavenkatesh/Language-Agnosticism/README.md

 ## How to become langaguge agnoistic?
  -  Step1 - Code in differnt programming languages.
  -  Step2 - Understand and implement differnt programming paradigms.
+ -  Step3 - Implement different algorithms in various programming languages.
+ -  Step4 - Implement design patterns in various programming languages.
+ -  Step5 - Implement Best practices in different programming languages.

-#### Step1 - (Code in differnt programming languages.)
+ -  Step6 - Implement webapps, webapp internals in different programming languages.

+### Approach
 - This repo contains branches for every language.
-- Same Problem is Implemented in Different Programming Languages in their respective branches.

 Every branch will have folders With implementations like
 1. Language Basics
 2. Algorithms.